siddhi-io/www/en/docs/docs/query-guide.md

 and adaptive decision making as service endpoints such that external programs and systems can synchronously get decision support form Siddhi.

-The following sections explains how to write processing logic using Siddhi Streaming SQL.
+The following sections explains how to write event processing logic using Siddhi Streaming SQL.

 ## Siddhi Application
 The processing logic for your program can be written using the Streaming SQL and